Saturday, 28 December 2024

 Randen-colored Train on the Enoden Line

-Set 1002 of the EMU Enoden 1000 series, "Randen-colored train"
+Set 1002 of the Enoden 1000 series EMU, “Randen-colored train”

-Now, let's head to the main topic.
-"Randen-colored train" on the Enoden line is Set 1002 of the EMU Enoden 1000 series.
-This train has special-colored bodies named Kyo-murasaki (Kyoto-purple) color.
-As you may know, Kyo-murasaki is the body color of Randen trains.
-This light-purple color appeared in 2010 to celebrate the 100th anniversary of Randen.
-It is subdued and beautiful!
-The train and the historical city naturally blend together.
-"Randen-colored train" displays a partnership plate on the front of the train (see the photo below).
+Now, let’s move on to the main topic.
+The “Randen-colored train” running on the Enoden line is Set 1002 of he EMU Enoden 1000 series.
+This train features a special body color called Kyo-murasaki (Kyoto Purple), which is the signature color of Randen trains.
+The light-purple livery first appeared in 2010 to celebrate Randen’s 100th anniversary.
+It is subdued yet beautiful, and the train blends naturally into the historical scenery of Kamakura.

-Commemorative plate of partnership between Enoden and Randen
+Commemorative partnership plate of Enoden and Randen

-Official website, Enoden-Randen partnership (in Japanese):
+Official website for Enoden-Randen partnership (in Japanese):

 Wednesday, 11 December 2024